 This weeks blog is brought to you by our latest super talented guest blogger.
-Welcome and we hope you enjoy his article, we love it!
+Welcome and we hope you enjoy his article on Strava everything you need to know & more, we love it!

 While certainly not new to fitness tracker apps, Strava is still considered obscure among anyone who doesn’t run or bike.
 In fact, even if you participate in either of these two activities, there’s certainly no guarantee you’ve ever heard of Strava.
 So what is Strava?
 In a nutshell, Strava was created as a way to track your workouts and then share them with like-minded friends.
 It’s a type of social media, to be fair, but it’s also nothing like Facebook or Twitter.
 Its centric nature allows for a very specific experience, giving users the ability to interact with their own team, of sorts.